Baumwollspinnerei Ermen & Engels

 The Baumwollspinnerei Ermen & Engels is a former cotton mill in Engelskirchen, Nordrhein-Westfalen, Germany.
-It is now part of the LVR Industrial Museum.
+Its hydroelectric power plant is now part of the LVR Industrial Museum.

 Location

 Engelskirchen is midway between Cologne and Olpe, today served by the A4 autobahn.
 In 1840 it was a quiet village on the banks of the Agger (river), a tributary of the Sieg (river).
 In Bergisches Land it is 54 km south east of Barmen (Wuppertal).
 This put it in the heart of the North European Textile belt.

 History

 Friedrich Engels from Barmen, was the father of Friedrich Engels who worked with Karl Marx on a series of influential literary works in the fields of sociology, philosophy and critique of political economy.
 Engels senior made a visit to Manchester in 1837 with the manufacturer Peter Albertus Ermen.

 On their return, they founded the company "Peter Ermen & Co", which was renamed "Ermen & Engels" on 1 August 1838.

 They planned to convert the Unterbarmen church into a cotton spinning mill, which would spin and double yarn.
 The church was a two-story Fachwerkhaus, in the old Bergisches Land tradition, and by 1821 the town already had water-powered mills, warehouses and over 50 textile factories.

 Also in 1837 Engels acquired the former Schnabelsch Hammerwerk in Engelkirchen with the ensuing water-rights.
 This enabled him to use water from the River Agger to drive a water-wheel, at a point where it dropped over a 20 ft waterfall.
 There were expansion possibilities.
 This land was less expensive, and being less developed than Barmen there was a pool of available labour.

 The company, with capital from Manchester was founded 1 July 1837, with its head office in Barmen where it remained until 1885.

 Production started in 1844: in the 1970s all textile work had moved to Asia and closure occurred in 1979.
 The land was sold to a property company and the usual destruction took place.
 Before all had been destroyed it was protected as an important historical monument (Denkmalschutz).
 Alternative usage was sought, and reconfiguration occurred between 1993 and 1996.